Job JSON specification¶

 }

-No destination is given, accsyn will resolve to workspace default volume and also apply mirrored paths.
+- No destination is given, accsyn will resolve to the workspace default volume and also apply mirrored paths.

-Sync a folder on share "projects" from site "berlin" back to hq, deleting files that does not existing on receiving end.
+Sync a folder on share "projects" from site "berlin" back to hq, deleting files that do not exist on the receiving end.
 Supply metadata that can be picked up by hooks:

 {"tasks":[{